 The National Education Goals

-In 1994 President Bill Clinton signed the Educate America Act.
+In 1994, President Bill Clinton signed the Educate America Act.
 The Educate America Act sets into law eight National Educational Goals for the year 2000.
-The law talks about what 'we' need to do the help our students become literate adults who posess the knowledge and skills necessary to compete in a global economy and exercise the rights and responsibilities of citizenship.
+The law talks about what 'we' need to do to help our students become literate adults who possess the knowledge and skills necessary to compete in a global economy and exercise the rights and responsibilities of citizenship.
 Helping children with homework is an important part of how we can help our students succeed.
 Download a checklist for helping your child with homework here.

 Crisis Planning for Families

-Having a child with challenging behaviors or mental illness an be stressul and at times families need help.
-Learn the role of county crisis teams, de-escalation techniques and how to create effective crisis plans.
+Having a child with challenging behaviors or mental illness can be stressful and at times families need help.
+Learn the role of county crisis teams, deescalation techniques and how to create effective crisis plans.
 This workshop also provides information about resources in the community.